inspec/inspec/docs/resources.rst

 file
 =====================================================
-Use the ``file`` InSpec audit resource to test all system file types, including files, directories, symbolic links, named pipes, sockets, character devices, block devices, and doors.
+Use the ``file`` |inspec resource| to test all system file types, including files, directories, symbolic links, named pipes, sockets, character devices, block devices, and doors.

 **Stability: Stable**

 Syntax
 -----------------------------------------------------
-A ``file`` InSpec audit resource block declares the location of the file type to be tested, what type that file should be (if required), and then one (or more) matchers:
+A ``file`` |inspec resource| block declares the location of the file type to be tested, what type that file should be (if required), and then one (or more) matchers:

 .. code-block:: ruby